xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 </div>

 <p class="show-intro">
-This show was so much fun!!
-Thank you to all of the wonderful bands that I played with, and to my lovely Could be Stars bandmates for helping me make it this far <3
+This was such a great debut for In Her Palms!
+Thank you to everyone involved, and everyone who came to support these other three amazing bands.. and congratulations to your last words in particular for a killer first show.
 <br>
 <br>
 Once again my friend Laura (@lauradalezz1e on Instagram) recorded an awesome bootleg of this show which you can listen to <a href="https://drive.google.com/drive/folders/1IvEh61GZwQpPrzqDs5w6cC8SwKwE5aWj">here</a>.
 They also did sound for this show (and did a great job!!) <3